KQM-git/TCL/docs/combat-mechanics/elemental-effects/transformative-reactions.md

 Additionally, the decay rate of the Dendro aura while Burning is the sum of the natural decay rate of the Pyro aura and Dendro aura.

+## Bloom

+On-reaction effects can be activated through Hyperbloom and Burgeon on Dendro Cores with or without any other target nearby.
+Such reactions are counted as Dendro-related reactions.

 ## Evidence Vault

 <Card item={require('../../evidence/combat-mechanics/elemental-effects/transformative-reactions.md')} />